mindsdb/mindsdb/mindsdb/integrations/handlers/ckan_handler/README.md

 ## Limitations

 - The handler currently supports read operations only.
 Write operations are not supported.
-- The handler currently supports read operations only.
-Write operations are not supported.
 - Performance may vary depending on the size of the CKAN instance and the complexity of your queries.
 - The handler may not work with all CKAN instances, especially those with custom configurations.
 - The handler does not support all CKAN API features.
 Some advanced features may not be available.